cashtokens/cashtokens.org/docs/bcmr/chip.md

 ##### Recommended URI Identifiers

-The following identifiers are strongly recommended for all identities and tags:
+The following identifiers are strongly recommended for `IdentitySnapshot`s and `Tag`s:

 | Identifier | Description                                                                                                                                                                                                                                                                                                                              |
 | ---------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |